openstack/nova-specs/specs/ocata/implemented/add-whitelist-for-server-list-filter-sort-parameters.rst

   attributes.
 * Few filters and sorts which aren't mapping to the REST API representaion will be ignored in all microversions.
-* The default behaviour of `all_tenants` changed.
-The new soft enforcement rule is instead of the hard enforcement rule.
-The API behavior is as below for a fresh install of Nova:

-  * For non-admin user, list servers with `all_tenants=True`, it will pass the old rule `os_compute_api:servers:index:get_all_tenants`, and fails the new rule `os_compute_api:servers:all_tenants_visible`.
-Then the API returns successfully, but the response is still only includes the user-owned instances.
-  * For admin user, list servers with `all_tenants=True`, it will pass the old rule and the new rule.
-Then the API returns successfully, and the response will includes all the instances from all the tenants.

 Security impact
 ---------------